Are you looking for a SurveyMonkey alternative? You might be curious to know how WPForms matches up against SurveyMonkey.

-This not only leaves room for error, it’s annoying to have to go back and forth between websites.
+This not only leaves room for error, but it’s also annoying to have to go back and forth between websites.
 The same is true for adding a form to your WordPress website.
-You have to grab a shortcode from your SurveyMonkey account, log into your website, and embed the code onto your post or page, which is time-consuming.
+You have to grab a shortcode from your SurveyMonkey account, log in to your website, and embed the code into your post or page, which is time-consuming.

 WPForms Account Management

-On the other hand, WPForms lets you conveniently manage your forms all within the WordPress dashboard so you never have to leave your website.
+On the other hand, WPForms lets you conveniently manage your forms all in the WordPress dashboard so you never have to leave your website.

 For example, you can do the following: